What is Social Media?

 Note: There may be some duplicate titles among these topic links.

-Here we have these sources in the UMD Library on:
+Here we have these sources in the Library on:

-Here you can find published articles in magazines, trade publications, and scholarly journals (via the UMD Library) on Social Media Marketing, and any of its sub-topics.
+Here you can find published articles in magazines, trade publications, and scholarly journals (via the Kathryn A. Martin Library) on Social Media Marketing, and any of its sub-topics.

 Our Mintel Database has hundreds of useful marketing research reports, including: